abel-bernabeu/autoencoder/colorization/README.md

 **Using AutoEncoders for face colorization**

 This task consists in the development of an AutoEncoder for colorizing faces.
-The colorization Strategy has been takeen from the paper
+The colorization strategy has been takeen from the paper Zhang, R., Isola, P., & Efros, A. A. [[Colorful image colorization.]](https://arxiv.org/abs/1603.08511) ECCV 2016.

-Tha task has been developed for a better understanding of AutoEncoders, architectures, filters learned, outputs etc...
+The task has been developed for a better understanding of AutoEncoders, architectures, filters learned, outputs etc...

 The jupyter notebook used for this task can be found here:
 [[Face colorization]](https://github.com/abel-bernabeu/autoencoder/blob/master/colorization/Colorization_05_Adam_mse%2BTransfer_Learning.ipynb)